stormzee/django_openpyxl_app/README.md

 # Employee-collation-app
 An app to collect data of empolyees through excel data uploads

+# Python packages to install
+1. django
+2. openpyxl
+3. mysqlclient
+4. celery

-The app is developed with mysql database. if you would want to run the app with the sqlite database, go into the project (Empapp) settings and scroll down to ===>
+* The app is developed with mysql database. if you would want to run the app with the sqlite database, go into the project (Empapp) settings and scroll down to ===>

 DATABASES = {